sadaqabdo/Car-passengers-detection/README.md

-# Car Passengers Detection
+# Face-detection

-The aim of this repo is to detect people in a car and tag the driver, front and back passengers.
+The aim of this repo is to detect people in a car and tag front sitters, and backsitters.